 The great thing about doing your own DIY camper van build, or even paying someone to build you a custom van conversion, is that you can determine what the van build essentials are for your particular budget and preferences – and you don’t need to include everything that may come as standard with a pre-converted camper.
-For example (and we’ll get into this some more later in this post), for some people, their camper van MUST have a shower, however for others it’s a non-essential aspect of their build, and they may not even include a shower in it at all.
+For example (and we’ll get into this some more later in this post), for some people, their camper van MUST have a shower, however for others it’s a non-essential aspect of their build, and they may not even include any bathroom facilities in it at all.

 If you’re in the early stages of planning your Sprinter van build, then consider this a checklist for the 10 essential items for your camper conversion, and bookmark this page to return to as you put together your plan and budget.